r-spatial/stars/README.md

 ### Acknowledgment

-This project will be realized with financial [support](https://www.r-consortium.org/blog/2017/04/03/q1-2017-isc-grants) from the
+This project is being realized with financial [support](https://www.r-consortium.org/blog/2017/04/03/q1-2017-isc-grants) from the